 OTM Call - When the call option's strike price is higher than the prevailing market price of the underlying stock.]

-Here again, the investor is directional neutral but is looking for increased volatility in the stock/index and the prices moving significantly in either direction.
-Since OTM options are purchased for both Calls and Puts it makes the cost of executing a Strangle cheaper as compared to a Straddle, where generally ATM strikes are purchased.
+Here again, the investor is directionally neutral but is looking for increased volatility in the stock/index and the prices moving significantly in either direction.
+Since OTM options are purchased for both Calls and Puts, it makes the cost of executing a Strangle cheaper as compared to a Straddle, where generally ATM strikes are purchased.
 Since the initial cost of a Strangle is cheaper than a Straddle, the returns could potentially be higher.
 However, for a Strangle to make money, it would require greater movement on the upside or downside for the stock/index than it would for a Straddle.
-As with a Straddle, the strategy has a limited downside (i.e. the Call and the Put premium) and unlimited upside potential.
+As with a Straddle, the strategy has a limited downside (i.e., the Call and the Put premium) and unlimited upside potential.

 When to Use: The investor thinks that the underlying stock/index will experience very high levels of volatility in the near term.